Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 by Wade Stafford, Vice President, Wastewater Services

-While common throughout the United States, the state of Florida has the highest concentration of lift stations in the country, with JEA’s wastewater system being comprised of over 1,300 pumping stations alone.
+While common throughout the United States, the state of Florida has the highest concentration of lift stations in the country, with the JEA, Jacksonville’s municipal utility, wastewater system being comprised of over 1,300 pumping stations alone.
 These systems are commonly used in commercial and municipal sanitary sewer systems at the lowest point in a gravity pipeline to pump water from lower elevations to higher elevations so gravity can once again be the driving factor of movement in guiding the wastewater to water treatment facilities.

 Lift station capacity can range from 20 GPM to upwards of 100,000 GPM, with an average of 10,000 GPM.
 Transporting these massive amounts of corrosive wastewater every minute, lift stations must receive preventative maintenance and routine cleanings to minimize expected wear and tear and extend the system’s life.
 Neglect can lead to avoidable system failure, emergency services, and losses due to downtime.